 March 31 2016.
 Inside The Songs: Singer-Songwriters in the Round.
 Artword Artbar.
 15 Colbourne St. Hamilton.
 Jeffrey Straker, Marie Avery, and Deanna.
 8 pm. $8 advanced tickets, $10 at the Door.

-Private music lessons available in the Hamilton Area.
+Private music lessons available.
 If you’re interested in learning vocal, piano, and/or theory lessons, then please don’t hesitate to ask!
 Online lessons now available.

 Also, Trina and Deanna are available for private functions, please email/call for more.